 Angelou also wrote an autobiography with a similar title, I Know Why the Caged Bird Sings.
-It is clear that this title had great significance to Angelou, as it was the title of her entire life story.
-In her autobiography, she talked about the struggle of being a black author and poet.
-She often felt that her words were not heard because of the color of her skin.
-She felt that in some ways, she was still experiencing slavery.
-Although African American people were free people in Angelou’s time, there were still many restrictions on them in society, making it so that many black Americans did not feel free at all.
+This title had great significance to Angelou, as it was the title of her entire life story.
+In her autobiography, she talked about the struggle of being a Black author and poet.
+She often felt that her words were not heard because of the color of her skin and sought to express her experience and that of others in her contemporary moment through the lines of this text.

 Explore Caged Bird